 Hitting the Trails – Hiking Trails in Rwenzori Mountains Foothills

 Any of the Rwenzori Hiking Trails can be included in your Safari in the heart of Africa.
-Places unlike any others where you have ever hiked, climbed or taken a Nature Walk.

 It is time to hit the Trail – to see Uganda, the Rwenzori Mountains off of the beaten tourist track, discovering the undiscovered – we would love to give you more information about Hiking in and near the Rwenzori Mountains of the Moon.

 There are many Tourists and Visitors to Uganda that would like to have a closer look at Africa’s tallest Mountain Range, the Rwenzori Mountains of the Moon.
 The Rwenzori Mountains – Foothill Hikes do just that.
-Hike in the foothills of the Mountains, get some beautiful photos, enjoy the birds, Forest Elephants, Chimpanzees, most of all the people of the people of the Mountains.
+Hike in the foothills of the Mountains, get some beautiful photos, enjoy the birds, Forest Elephants, Chimpanzees, most of all the people of the Mountains.

 There is a great alternative, you can take half-day, full-day hikes, and then there is the 3 – Day Mahoma Trail, all of them will bring you closer to the Rwenzori Mountains.